caraian91/Java_Exercises/README.md

 - To update the element from the last position in the array with the new element with modified values.

 # Exercise 3 - working progress [loading]

+📚\
+Can be found in the **Mouse** folder (src->Mouse).

+📝\
+Create class Mouse.
+Private fields + getters and setters: name, age, weight, color, length, width.
+Make a constructor default and parameterized constructor.\
+Methods:
+1. [ ] void changeName(String name);
+2. [ ] void eat(int amount):
+   - quantity 1 => +0.1kg will gain weight.
+   - quantity 2 => +0.2kg will gain weight.
+   - quantity 3 => +0.3kg will gain weight.
+   - If the amount is greater (>) than 3, then the message "The mouse xName cannot eat more than 3 pieces at one meal and its weight will remain the same" will be displayed

+In the method main -> Class Main to create an array of Mouse.\
+Example: `Product[] mouseArray = new Mouse[size];
+mouseArray[index].eat();`

+* Populate this array with 4 elements of the Mouse type, the properties of each element in the array read from the keyboard.
+* To display elements of the mouse array.
+A method for this will be built in the Main class.
+* Create a method in the class where the array is located that checks if there is a mouse in the array with a name read from the keyboard, and if there is the element at that position, replace it with another Mouse type element with other properties.
+* Display the array again with the modified elements using the method created above.